-When thinking about the best motorcycle helmet you dont have to think long to visualize the name Shoei.
+When thinking about the this you don’t have to think long to visualize the name Shoei.
 With the RF-1100 they certainly have not held back in the fight for the best.
 This model comes in five different sizes so you may select the fit that best suits you.

 Ventilation is something that the RF-1100 does not lack.
-With 3 intake vents, 6 exhaust vents located near the top of the shell, and deep air channels found in the liner and padding, they have found the perfect positioning to create the best airflow for the rider.
+With 3 intake vents, 6 exhaust vents located near the upper part of the shell, and deep air channels found in the liner and padding, they have found the perfect positioning to create the most airflow for the rider.
 The variable ventilation system will also allow you to choose the type and strength of airflow and noise levels that are best for your comfort.

 Shoei has also improved their visor making it wider, fog resistant, and protective of the person wearing it from the suns most harmful rays.
-As far as protection goes the shell of this helmet has also been made to protect more while being lighter with more impact absorption.
+As far as protection goes the shell has also been made to protect more while being lighter with more impact absorption.

 Shoei has placed a 5 year warranty on this model and its Snell rating guarantees its protection and quality.
-This is one of those helmets that will speak for itself when it comes to value and quality.
+This is one that will speak for itself when it comes to value and quality.

-One of the main differences you will notice on the Qwest is that its a solid helmet through and through.
+One of the main differences you will notice on the Qwest is that its solid through and through.
 This design does not have the modular function that the Evoline 3 has yet people have come to love both modular and full faced designs.
-Shoei has created value in the overall design of their helmets because they truly provide protection and safety when it comes to motorcycle helmets.
+Shoei has created value in the overall design because they truly provide protection and safety.
 Furthermore because this design is a full face model its unique in the fact that it allows a much lower decibel of sound from various sources while still allowing the noises on the road to be heard.

 The overall protection here can be considered great because there is no modular movement that could allow failure and it comes with Snell and DOT ratings.
 Comfort is another department that has not been left out of the equation.
 The Qwest also has comfortable padding that’s fully removable, washable, and well fitting.